Gardyn Security Incident

 Gardyn (paraphrased): In response to the FAQ question about what information could have been exposed, the post lists plant photos and limited demographic information comprising name, address, phone number, and email address.

-Maintainer repository (paraphrased): The records returned by the affected /api/users endpoint also included the last_four partial payment-card field.
+Maintainer repository (paraphrased): The records returned by the affected /api/users endpoint also included a partial payment-card field (last_four), not full card number or CVV.

 Item 3: Whether the incident is a “data breach”